anrhouses/VecchiaCensored-WP2/README.md

 - `pred_coef`: Predict spatially varying coefficients (SVC only)

 ## Examples
+The datasets used for examples are present in the package, see "Package Data"
 ### 1. Gaussian Process Models

 #### Frequentist GP (No Censoring)